Interactive Tutorials: Learn Higher-Kinded-J by Building

 The Learning Loop

-1. Read the exercise description and hints
+1. Read the exercise description and the Nudge

 3. Run the test (Ctrl+Shift+F10 in IntelliJ, Cmd+Shift+T in Eclipse)